jelastic-jps/magento/magento19-php7-varnish-mysql-redis-storage/README.md

 Within the installation window, type _Environment_ name and optional _Display Name_ ([environment alias](https://docs.jelastic.com/environment-aliases)), select the preferable [region](https://docs.jelastic.com/environment-regions) (if several ones are available) and click **Install**.

 Wait a few minutes for Jelastic to prepare and configure an environment.
-Once the cluster is up, you will see an informational box with your admin data.
+Once the cluster is up, you'll see an informational box with your admin data.

 ![magento-installed](images/magento-installed.png)

-Click **Open in browser** to access the _Magento Admin Panel_ and start executing the required management functions.
+Here, you can click **Open in browser** to access the _Magento Admin Panel_ and start executing the required management functions.